-Given this background, and in view of the need to support ongoing development processes and meetings, the members of the SETAC-Europe Sounding Board for the SETAC-representative at the High-Level Round Table for the Chemical Strategy for Sustainability prepared the present report.
-The present report represents the preliminary summary of results of the 1st Consultation meeting, held online on October 2, 2023, in the format of a SETAC-Café.
-This means, that the preliminary results can be used in the ongoing processes of developing and testing SSbD, but also that the results can be further developed.
-That will occur, in preparing the 2nd SETAC-EC Consultation meeting, and the final on-site workshop in Seville, May 2024.
-In the process towards those meetings, the results are further evaluated and reported, in forms and formats to be chosen (such as a SETAC-Globe Article, and/or a formal report to the attendees of the first meeting).
+Given this background, and in view of the need to support ongoing development processes and meetings, the members of the SETAC-Europe Sounding Board of the High-Level Round Table for the Chemical Strategy for Sustainability prepared the present report.
+The present report represents the preliminary summary of results of the 1st Consultation Meeting, held online on 2 October 2023, in the format of a SETAC-Café.
+This means that the preliminary results can be used in the ongoing processes of developing and testing SSbD, but also that the results can be further developed.
+That will occur in preparing the 2nd SETAC-EC Consultation Meeting, and the final onsite meeting in Seville in May 2024.
+In the process towards those meetings, the results are further evaluated and reported in forms and formats to be chosen (such as a SETAC-Globe article, and/or a formal report to the attendees of the first meeting).

-2. Contemporary notes on the Plenary session: presentation contents, highlights and interactions
+2. Contemporary notes on the plenary session: presentation contents, highlights and interactions

-2.1 Reader's Guide:
+2.1.
+Reader's guide:

-This Chapter contains notes contemporarily made during the Plenary Session of the 1st Consultation meeting.
-The aim of this Chapter is, that the flow of events, the subjects addressed, the general atmosphere, attendees' comments, suggestions and ideas are captured.
-This for further digestion in next steps of the three-step SETAC-EC Consultation (1st and 2nd Online SETAC-Café format, and the on-site workshop in Seville, May 2024).
-The present chapter consists of contemporary notes, taken during the presentations, with screen shots of various of the slides that were shown1 and a summary of questions and answers (Q&A), if posed directly after a presentation.
+This chapter contains notes contemporarily made during the plenary session of the 1st Consultation Meeting.
+The aim of this chapter is that the flow of events, the subjects addressed, the general atmosphere and attendees' comments, suggestions and ideas are captured.
+This, for further digestion in next steps of the three-step SETAC-EC Consultation (1st and 2nd Online SETAC-Café format, and the onsite meeting in Seville, May 2024).
+The present chapter consists of contemporary notes, taken during the presentations, with screen shots of various slides that were shown and a summary of questions and answers (O&A), if posed directly after a presentation.

-2.2 Program of the 1st SETAC-EC Consultation plenary session
+2.2.
+Program of the 1st SETAC-EC Consultation plenary session